Emergency Notifications – Alert Beacons and Red Alert System

 - Red alert: SYSTEM TEST

-To give a little background on what you can expect from this system, since 2015 to October 2020 HSC has sent out 10 Emergency Notifications.
-Nine of those were Tornado warnings and one was for a winter weather closure.
+To give a little background on what you can expect from this system, most of the Emergency Notifications will be related to weather or school closure events.
 So while we are prepared for many exigencies, many of which are dangerous situations, it is most likely you will receive notifications like we have had historically.

 Alert Beacon Section